deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "So you're saying I should choose?"

-"I…" Sean sagged, and sat down again.
+"I..."
+Sean sagged, and sat down again.
 "I don't know what I'm saying.
 I just want you to be happy, that's all."

 Ava blinked at him, then leaned over and gave him a hug.
 "I'm sorry."

 "I'm sorry too.
 I don't want things to be complicated here." he said.
-"It just…I care about you."
+"It just...I care about you."

 "I know.
-And…You know."
+And...You know."

 "Yeah."